 - A junior member of my chambers was recently at the magistrates’ court, prosecuting a “magistrates’ list”.
 Basically, any given magistrates’ courtroom will have a list of up to 50 short hearings (first appearances, legal applications, sentences etc), or a shorter list of trials, and the CPS will often instruct barristers as “agents” to do all the prosecution work in one courtroom.
 My colleague was given 9 trials to prepare for a single day.
 Preparing a trial properly from scratch takes at least an hour.
 He received the papers at 9am.
 Court started at 9:30.

 - I have in the past two months prosecuted a dozen trials for the CPS.
 Not a single one had been prepared fully in accordance with counsel’s advice.
 And only 1 of those 12 resulted in the defendant being convicted of the offence originally charged.

 - This year I have lost count of the number of prosecution witnesses who have told me that, as a result of the way they have been treated by the CPS, next time they are a victim of crime, they will not be calling the police.

 - This month I have watched two extremely dangerous men released onto the streets due to basic failings by the CPS.

 It is indeed true that the CPS’ “record of delivering justice for the public speaks for itself”.
-It would just be edifying if there were a little more honesty about exactly what that record is.
+It would just be edifying if there were a little more frankness about exactly what that record is.